 Health Considerations 🏥

-When compared to the Balinese cat, a Siamese cat does have additional health ailments you’ll need to look out for.
+Compared to the Balinese cat, a Siamese cat does have additional health ailments you’ll need to look out for.
 This is due to the different head shapes that a Siamese cat can have.
 There are two main head shapes: the apple and the wedge.
 Apple-headed Siamese are the healthier of the two.
 Wedge-headed Siamese are much more prone to respiratory and dental problems.

 Pros and Cons of Owning a Siamese Cat